dev7ba/regtestEnv/README.md

 - rmalice.sh (and similar) remove all except wallet for alice.
 - upalice.sh (and similar) start bitcoind for alice.
 - upAll.sh starts all bitcoind instances (for alice, bob and carl).
+- rmAllButWallets.sh remove all data but wallet data for everyone.
+- rmAllWithWallets.sh remove all data for everyone.
+- naalice.sh create a new address for alice named addrAlice1
+- gaalice.sh get address of alice